-All grade-appropriate blocks will sample from a variety of task-specific purposes and a range of texts, including reading materials that students might use in their everyday lives both in and out of school (e.g., see Creer, 2018; Dobler & Azwell, 2007).
+All grade-appropriate blocks will sample from a variety of task-specific purposes and a range of texts, including reading materials that students might use in their everyday lives, in and out of school (see, for example, Creer, 2018; Dobler & Azwel, 2007).
 The texts can represent one or more genres, modalities, or disciplines.
 Exhibit 3.6 provides guidance to developers about sampling different kinds of texts (where texts include multimodal forms of representation).